Ross Barkley: Early career

-He recovered from his injury in time to join the first team for pre-season training before the beginning of 2011–12.
+Barkley recovered from his injury in time to join the first team for pre-season training before the beginning of 2011–12.
 During pre-season, Tim Cahill heralded Barkley as the most talented footballer he had worked with.
 He made his debut in Everton's first home match of the season, a 1–0 defeat to Queens Park Rangers, and was named man of the match by Radio City Sport.
 His early performances were highly praised, with Martin Keown predicting that "[Barkley will] be one of the best players we'll ever see in this country."
 He signed a new four-and-a-half-year contract in December 2011.

 On 14 September 2012, Barkley joined Sheffield Wednesday on a one-month loan, making his debut the same day in an away defeat against Brighton & Hove Albion.
 He scored his first goal for the club, a penalty, against Bolton Wanderers the following week.
 His loan was extended before he was recalled by Everton after playing 13 matches for Wednesday.
 He again went out on loan, this time to Leeds United for an "initial one-month stint", in January 2013 and made his debut for Leeds in a derby match against Barnsley.